Lanreath/Inventory-Management-System/User Guide.md

 Note that a part must be selected before a transfer can be added.

 A new transfer will be added to the table.
-The section is highlighted in the image below:

 ![AddTransferTable](images/addtransfertable.png)